FreshRSS/FreshRSS/Docker/README.md

   --name freshrss freshrss/freshrss
 ```

+* If you cannot have FreshRSS at the root of a dedicated domain, update the command above according to the following model:
+	`--label traefik.frontend.rule='Host:freshrss.example.net;PathPrefixStrip:/FreshRSS/' \`
+* You may remove the `--label traefik.*` lines if you do not use Træfik.
 * Add `-p 8080:80 \` if you want to expose FreshRSS locally, e.g. on port `8080`.
-* You can remove the `--label traefik.*` lines if you do not use Træfik.

 This already works with a built-in **SQLite** database (easiest), but more powerful databases are supported: